sodiray/exobase-js/README.md

 yarn add @exobase/use-route
 ```

-> If you don't want to deal with a bunch of packages you can install `exobase-hooks` with `yarn add exobase-hooks` which provides all of the hook packages in one.
+> If you don't want to deal with a bunch of packages you can install `exobase-hooks` with `yarn add @exobase/hooks` which provides all of the hook packages in one.

 See the packages section below for a list of all the packages available and how to use them.